jeeberhardt/mobius/README.md

 - Supports any non-standard amino-acid residues and modifications
 - Use design protocols to customize the sequence optimization
 - Integrate protein or chemical Language Models, and fine-tune them on existing data (classical or LoRA).
-- Easily extensible to add your own molecular representations or other ML models
+- Easily extensible to add your own molecular representations (fingerprints, graph kernels, GNN, ..)
-- Can be seamlessly integrated with other tools (docking, pyRosetta, AlphaFold, etc..)
+- Can be seamlessly integrated with other tools (docking, pyRosetta, Damietta, AlphaFold, ..)

 ## Documentation